 The stage manager came on stage to address the audience, looking bemused.
 She explained it may be an RSC record, with no fewer than six actors assuming roles for those performers stranded in the outskirts, and several members of crew.
 But the show was going on!

 And it was marvelous.
 We saw actors whispering dance choreography to each other during the party scene, and I noted one time someone said a line twice.
-Other than that, they stuck the landing, including the comparatively young woman who stood in for Ms. Fleetwood as Beatrice.
+Other than that, they nailed it, including the comparatively young woman who stood in for Ms. Fleetwood as Beatrice.